Bioluminescent Kayaking on Florida's Space Coast

 The opportunity to go bioluminescent kayaking in Florida is not unique to the northern Space Coast, but the area's lack of development means less water and light pollution, making it easier to see the strange glow of those tiny organisms.
 Imagine setting out along the Space Coast, kayaking in the evening to watch the sun set.
 Soon the sky grows dark and the only light comes from the glow below as mullet burst into the air like green popcorn.

 To remain inside Merritt Island National Wildlife Refuge after dark visitors require permits, so it's best to go with a guide like Mahan, recommends Laurilee Thompson, a fifth-generation Floridian and avid outdoorswoman, who is co-owner of Dixie Crossroads, the well-known Titusville seafood restaurant.

 "Dolphins will swim right next to the kayaks sometimes.
 So it's like this big huge green fluorescence in the water from the dolphins.
 Sometimes we'll see manatees, and sometimes the manatees will be way down deep, like this big glowing ghost under the water," Thompson says.
 "It's a lifetime experience, no doubt about it."

-This article about bioluminescent kayaking in Florida was brought to you by Florida's Space Coast Office of Tourism.
 To plan your trip to Florida's Space Coast, visit www.visitspacecoast.com.